arthurgassner/swissenergy-frontend/docs/eda.md

 <iframe src="../assets/eda/missing_load_lineplot.html" width="100%" height="400"></iframe>

-We don't.
 A lot of data is missing from the end of 2024, and then the first hour of every year.

 ### Duplicated data